bucs110FALL22/final-project-eli-and-kalvin/README.md

 ## Tasks and Responsibilities

    * Kalvin - worked on pokemon pets, added music
-   * Eli - worked on art/visual components
+   * Eli - worked on art/visual components, and the games
    * Most of the game was made collaboratively

 ## Testing

 * Tested each game, then added the next one.
+* Debugg the codes first and then added new game into the controller.

 ## ATP